The Best & Worst Pasta on the Shelves—Ranked by Nutritional Benefits

 Isabel Smith, MS, RD, CDN, registered dietitian and founder of Isabel Smith Nutrition advises that the carbohydrates and the calories are not to be mulled over too heavily, but rather it's the protein and fiber content that separate the worst from the best in the macaroni world.
 Smith recommends a minimum of 3-4 grams of protein per serving and a baseline of 4-5 grams of protein for a pasta to be able to truly offer any kind of health benefit.

-To help you sift through the carbs that'll fuel your busy day rather than leave you in a food coma, we've put together a list of best and worst of the pasta aisle so that you can keep spaghetti and meatballs in the weekly dinner rotation—but with a little less guilt.
-Check out which boxes are Eat This-approved, and pair them with some veggies, protein, and our best pasta sauce to round out your rotini dinner.
+To help you sift through the carbs that'll fuel your busy day rather than leave you in a food coma, we've put together a list of the best and worst of the pasta aisle so that you can keep spaghetti and meatballs in the weekly dinner rotation—but with a little less guilt.
+Check out which boxes are Eat This-approved, and pair them with some veggies, protein, and one of our best pasta sauces to round out your rotini dinner.

 Ronzoni Gluten Free Rotini

 Going gluten-free is necessary for those who suffer from celiac disease, but if you're not intolerant to gluten, there's no reason for you to buy a box of this Ronzoni rotini.
 Void of substantial amounts of protein and fiber, these corkscrew-shaped carbs are better off left on the shelves.

 Sign up for our newsletter for more healthy eating tips and product reviews.

 As classic as you can get, Barilla's spaghetti doesn't offer anything more than the authentic pasta taste we mindlessly slurped as kids.
 While it may scream traditional, this pasta brand isn't a picture of health.

 Just because this pick goes on sale every other week at your local grocery store, that doesn't mean you should stock up on the stuff.
 With barely any fiber to justify the 200 calories per serving, you're better off considering a bowl of this a cheat meal.